Michigan price scanner Bill of Rights

 - Items sold by weight or volume which are not in a package or container;

 - items sold in a coin-operated vending machine;

 - prepared food intended for immediate consumption;

-- items you purchase by mail or through a catalog, or which are not otherwise visible for inspection if the price of the item is on the consumer’s written order or the bill/invoice;
+- items you purchase by mail or through a catalog or that are not otherwise visible for inspection if the price of the item is on the consumer’s written order or the bill/invoice;

 - unpackaged food items;

-- items which have a total weight of not more than 3 ounces, a total volume of not more than three cubic inches, and a total price of not more than 30 cents;
+- items with a total weight of not more than 3 ounces, a total volume of not more than three cubic inches, and a price of not more than 30 cents;

 - live plants;